-White Bean Soup with Ham and Rosemary is perfect for dinner when you get one of those cold spring days, and this tasty soup is low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use Soup Recipes to find more recipes like this one.
+White Bean Soup with Ham and Rosemary is perfect for dinner when you get one of those cold spring days, and this tasty soup is low-glycemic, gluten-free, and dairy-free.

 No matter how much we long for warm weather, Utah always gets some cold snowy days in April (and sometimes even in May.)
 When that happens I make something like this White Bean Soup with Ham and Rosemary, wondering it if will be the last pot of soup before summer changes the menu to salads and grilled foods.

 When I make bean soup I like to use either homemade ham stock or homemade chicken stock if I have some in the freezer.
 If not I would add a tablespoon or two of Goya Ham Flavor Concentrate (affiliate link) or Better than Bouillon Roasted Chicken Base (affiliate link) to the water.
-When I’m using ham with a rind, I simmer the rind in the soup for part of the cooking time.
-If you want more ham flavor, I like Goya Ham Flavor Concentrate if you can find it (shown below in the step-by-step photos.)
-I know some purists would never use these types of product in soup, but I like the extra something they add.
+When I’m using ham with a rind, I simmer the rind in the soup for part of the cooking time and then remove it.

 How to Make White Bean Soup with Ham and Rosemary:

 (Scroll down for complete recipe with nutritional information.)

 - Soak beans for at least 8 hours or overnight in cold water, then drain and rinse.

 - Put the soaked beans, 2 quarts homemade ham stock, homemade chicken stock, or water, and dried thyme into a large soup pot and start to simmer.